 Paul has represented clients in connection with major banking legislation, including FIRREA, FDICIA, GLBA and Dodd-Frank.
 He regularly represents clients in obtaining both formal and informal guidance from federal and state banking and securities regulators and has represented trade associations, industry coalitions and individual firms in submitting comments on proposed regulations.
-In 2016 he represented the Securities Industry and Financial Markets Association in preparing a joint comment letter with the American Bankers Association and The Clearing House on a proposed FDIC rule that would have substantially altered customer recordkeeping requirements at the largest banks.
+In 2016 he represented the Securities Industry and Financial Markets Association in preparing a joint comment letter with the American Bankers Association and The Clearing House on a proposed FDIC rule that substantially altered customer recordkeeping requirements at the largest banks.

 Paul is the author of Just Passing Through: A History and Critical Analysis of FDIC Insurance of Deposits Held by Brokers and Other Custodians(Review of Banking and Financial Law, 2012-2013), and the co-author of Regulation of Savings Associations Under the Financial Institutions Reform, Recovery and Enforcement Act of 1989 (The Business Lawyer, 1990).

 Paul was Legislative Assistant to Congressman Mark W. Hannaford from 1976 to 1977.